quintel/documentation/docs/main/merit-order.md

 #### 3. Electricity Price

 Thirdly, the Merit Order Module sets an electricity price for each hour.
-The plant with the highest operating cost that will come online last sets the price for electricity.
+The price in each hour is set to the highest of:

+1. The marginal cost for the most expensive dispatchable plant which is producing electricity.
+2. The price paid for electricity by the least expensive [flexible consumer](flexibility.md#categorization-of-flexible-and-inflexible-technologies).

+In the event that there is a surplus of electricity, the price will be set to zero.
+If there is a deficit – there was demand for more electricity than could be produced – a fallback price will be used.
+You may configure this fallback price in the ETM.

 ### Scope